dagimg-dot/cvm/README.md

   The list of download sources can be found at https://github.com/oslook/cursor-ai-downloads

 Options:
-  --list-local         Lists locally available versions --list-remote        Lists versions available for download --download <version> Downloads a version
+  -l --list-local      Lists locally available versions -L --list-remote     Lists versions available for download -d --download <version> Downloads a version
-  --update             Downloads and selects the latest version --use <version>      Selects a locally available version --active             Shows the currently selected version --remove <version...>  Removes one or more locally available versions --install            Adds an alias `cursor` and downloads the latest version --uninstall          Removes the Cursor version manager directory and alias --update-script      Updates the (cvm.sh) script to the latest version -v --version         Shows the current and latest versions for cvm.sh and Cursor -h --help            Shows this message
+  -u --update          Downloads and selects the latest version -U --use <version>   Selects a locally available version -a --active          Shows the currently selected version -r --remove <version1> <version2> ...
+Removes one or more locally available versions -i --install [<version>] Adds an alias `cursor` and installs the latest version or specified version -I --uninstall       Removes the Cursor version manager directory and alias -s --update-script   Updates the (cvm.sh) script to the latest version -v --version         Shows the current and latest versions for cvm.sh and Cursor -h --help            Shows this message
 ```